Welcome to the Criterion Corner, where we break down some of the month’s new releases from the Criterion Collection.

 #1065: Mandabi (1968), dir.
 Ousmane Sembène

 I’m always taken with Sembène’s incredible command of pace and place, the village of Mandabi filled out with dozens of vibrant characters, filmed in sun-soaked color (rare for Sembène, since he mostly liked to film in black and white) as they continue to pile their woes and pressures onto Ibrahima.
-And through this mixture of dark comedy and fierce tragedy, Sembène situates us in a post-colonial Africa one taking the wrong lessons from their oppressors (corruption and greed) and taking it out on their own communities.
-(The film’s use of Wolof, which had heretofore not been featured in a full-length film, is a potent act of deconolization for African cinema.)
+And through this mixture of dark comedy and fierce tragedy, Sembène situates us in a post-colonial Africa that takes the wrong lessons from their oppressors (corruption and greed) and projects them on their own communities.
+(The film’s use of Wolof, which had heretofore not been featured in a full-length film, is a potent act of decolonization for African cinema.)
 It’s a situational comedy in some respects, an aching call to action in others, and a riveting tragedy when we eventually get to the collection of the money order itself.

 Mandabi also gets a stellar treatment from Criterion, the 4K restoration making for eye-popping color and sharp renderings of every sweat-soaked close-up of Ibrahima’s anxiety-shrouded face.
 The film’s half-hour intro from film critic Aboubakar Sanogo is a vibrant, excited expression of Sembène’s contribution to African cinema and provides much-needed context; it’s a must-watch.
 The set also includes a 1970 short by Sembène, a program culled from a 2015 doc on the filmmaker, and a conversation with author and screenwriter Boubacar Boris Diop and activist Marie Angélique Savané.
 The booklet is also packed with a lovely essay from Tiana Reid, excerpts from a 1969 interview with Sembène, and a copy of the novella source material.